Norag6mi/C-Lab-Project/README.md

-# Programing for problem sloving using C , Subject Code : ESC103(Pr)
+# Cloud Computing Project
-# Library Management System :
+# Cloud Based ERP system :
-This program helps to manage a library system including jobs like book borrowing , returning and inventory management.
+This program helps to manage a ERP system on cloud services like AWS, Azure etc.